-Common Misconceptions about Yin Deficiency
+Common Misconceptions about Yin Deficiency: FAQ's

 Yin is vital to maintaining a good quality of life as we age, but it is one of the most commonly misunderstood concepts in Chinese medicine.
 Here are some questions and answers most frequently heard:

 Will Yin tonics make one colder or damper?

 Yin tonics build material substance and Blood in the body; they do not chill the body or create pathogenic Dampness.
 Comparisons made with the Yin Yang theory relating to Yin Yang imbalances should not be confused with the tonifying qualities of Yin tonics.
 It is true that relative to hot and dry, cold and damp are Yin excess qualities, but they are not going to develop with the use of a Yin tonic alone.
 It is also true that there are herbs that are cold that help to remove Heat in the body; an over-consumption of this type of herb would likely lead to Cold Damp conditions in the body but are not the same as Yin tonic herbs.